Goddard Space Flight Center: Scientific collaborations

 In many cases, Goddard works with partners (US Government agencies, aerospace industry, university-based research centers, other countries) that are responsible for developing the scientific instruments.
 In other cases, Goddard develops one or more of the instruments.
 The individual instruments are then integrated into an instrument suite which is then integrated with the spacecraft.
 In the case of MMS, for example, Southwest Research Institute (SwRI) was responsible for developing the scientific instruments and Goddard provides overall project management, mission systems engineering, the spacecraft, and mission operations.

 On the Lunar Reconnaissance Orbiter (LRO), six instruments have been developed by a range of partners.
 One of the instruments, the Lunar Orbiter Laser Altimeter (LOLA), was developed by Goddard.
-LOLA measures landing site slopes and lunar surface roughness in order to generate a 3-D map of the moon.
+LOLA measures landing site slopes and lunar surface roughness in order to generate a 3-D map of the Moon.

 Another mission to be managed by Goddard is MAVEN.
 MAVEN is the second mission within the Mars Scout Program that is exploring the atmosphere of Mars in support of NASA's broader efforts to go to Mars.
-MAVEN carries eight instruments to measure characteristics of Mars' atmospheric gases, upper atmosphere, solar wind, and ionosphere.
+MAVEN carries eight instruments to measure characteristics of Mars's atmospheric gases, upper atmosphere, solar wind, and ionosphere.
 Instrument development partners include the University of Colorado at Boulder, and the University of California, Berkeley.
 Goddard contributed overall project management as well as two of the instruments, two magnetometers.

 Managing scientific data

 Once a mission is launched and reaches its destination, its instruments start collecting data.
 The data is transmitted back to Earth where it needs to be analyzed and stored for future reference.
 Goddard manages large collections of scientific data resulting from past and ongoing missions.

-The Earth Science Division hosts the Goddard Earth Science Data and Information Services Division (GES DISC).
+The Earth Science Division hosts the Goddard Earth Science Data and Information Services Center (GES DISC).
 It offers Earth science data, information, and services to research scientists, applications scientists, applications users, and students.

 The NASA Space Science Data Coordinated Archive (NSSDCA), created at Goddard in 1966, hosts a permanent archive of space science data, including a large collection of images from space.